 In Florida, the statute of limitations for personal injury claims is generally two years from the date of the injury or accident.

-There are some exceptions to this rule.
-It is possible that you can really have more or less time.
+However, there are some exceptions to this rule.
+It is possible that you could have more or less time.
 One thing is certain, however.
 You lose the right to recover anything, at all, if you miss the deadline that applies to your case.

 Do not let compensation slip through your fingers because of a procedural technicality.
 Get us involved from the get-go.
-We will work to negotiate a fair settlement with insurance providers, but keep an eye on the clock, too.
-If the settlement doesn’t pan out or if your damages exceed the benefits that are available, we will be ready to take your case to the next level.
+We will work to negotiate a fair settlement with insurance providers, but we’ll keep an eye on the clock, too.
+If negotiations do not pan out or if your damages exceed the benefits that are available, we will be ready to take your case to the next level.

 Negligence is when someone had a responsibility to act in a certain way, didn’t, and, as a result, caused damage to another person.